strangerkir/MSP430-Morse-blinker/README.md

 # Morse Blinker for MSP430

 This is a simple Morse code blinker written in C for the MSP430 microcontroller.
-It blinks a LED on `P1.0` using Timer_A, representing dots, dashes, and spaces according to Morse timing.
+It blinks an LED on `P1.0` using Timer_A interrupts, representing dots, dashes, and spaces according to Morse code timing.

 ## Features
-- Converts text in Morse Code by blinking a LED at `P1.0`.
+- Converts text to Morse code by blinking an LED on `P1.0`
-- Uses hardware timer interrupts for accurate Morse timing.

 ## Limitations
 - Input text is hardcoded in firmware